astraly-labs/Pragma/README.md

 Run `bun scripts/check-miden-explorer.ts`, `bun run type-check`, `bun run build`, and check network switching and a feed detail against the new deployment.

+## Sharing and search metadata

+Page titles, descriptions, canonical URLs and social text use `src/lib/metadata.ts`.
+Sharing cards use the current brand assets and the shared `src/lib/og.tsx` renderer.
+Explorer cards include the selected network; Miden labels and image URLs follow the deployment configuration when mainnet becomes available.

+After changing card artwork, bump the `v` value in explicitly configured image URLs so sharing services fetch a new image.
+Existing messages may retain cached previews.
+Verify a running production build with
+`bun scripts/check-metadata.ts http://localhost:3000`.

 ## 📖 License

 This project is licensed under the **MIT license**.